How to Connect SESSION REPLAY¶

 Precautions¶

-Session Replay does not support the following HTML elements: iframe, video, audio, or canvas.
-Session Replay also does not support Web Components and Shadow DOM.
+SESSION REPLAY does not support the following HTML elements: iframe, video, audio, or canvas.
+SESSION REPLAY does not support Web Components and Shadow DOM.

-Session Replay is not a video but a reconstruction based on DOM snapshots.
-Therefore, playback depends on various static resources on the page: fonts and images.
+SESSION REPLAY is not a video but rather a reconstruction based on DOM snapshots of iframes.
+Therefore, playback depends on various static resources of the page: fonts and images.

 - The static resource no longer exists.
 For example, it was part of a previous deployment.